ProjectKorra/ProjectKorraWiki/source/general/faq.rst

 How can I get involved with ProjectKorra?
 -----------------------------------------

 Absolutely anyone can become involved with ProjectKorra.
-We have many departments that we would love for people to be involved in, such as Development, Moderation, Server Building, or Digital Team.
-Apply by clicking `here <https://projectkorra.com/join-the-team/>`_!
+We have many departments that we would love for people to be involved in, such as Development, Moderation, Server Building, or Digital Team. `Apply here <https://projectkorra.com/join-the-team/>`_!

 What version does the current version support?
 ----------------------------------------------